m4ttsch/omscs-notes-notes/information-security/access-control.md

 When a request for an object occurs, the operating system must traverse the ACL to determine if an **access control entry** (ACE) is present for the requesting user and, if so, whether the requested action is permitted.

-For example, if user `A` is trying to read file `F`, the operating system must retrieve the ACL for `F`, find the ACE for `A` and check to see whether the “read” operation is present in the list of authorized operations.
+For example, if user `A` is trying to read file `F`, the operating system must retrieve the ACL for `F`, find the ACE for `A` and check to see whether the "read" operation is present in the list of authorized operations.

 ## C Lists Implementation
 A capability is an unforgeable handle for a resource, which a user can present to the system to gain access to the resource.
 A capability is essentially a token that proves that a user has been given permission to access a resource.